jarun/nnn/misc/CONTRIBUTING.md

 Before suggesting changes, please read a bit about [the design principles nnn follows](https://github.com/jarun/nnn/wiki/concepts#design), and make sure you aren't breaking any of them.

+Feel free to join the [Discussions](https://github.com/jarun/nnn/discussions).
+We highly recommended a discussion before raising a PR.

 ## Coding standard

 `nnn` follows the Linux kernel coding style closely.
 The C source code uses TABs and the plugins use 4 spaces for indentation.